brython-dev/brython/www/doc/en/interpreter.md

 ### CSS style

-If an interpreter is opened in an existing TEXTAREA, the HTML stylesheet is used.
+If an interpreter is opened in an existing DIV, the HTML stylesheet is used.

 Otherwise, if argument _default_css_ is `True` (default), the following